mandolyte/uw-journal/apps/gatewayAdmin/Repository Release and Publishing Book Packages.md

 ## Problem Statement
 The concept of a *published* book package cuts across the resource repositories.
 The requirement is to:
 - Identify the approved content for a book package.
-- Approved content will be in a release for a resource repository, never in the master branch, which is always subject to change.
+- Approved content will be referenced in a release for a resource repository.

 So the problem to solve is how to enable a project administrator identify, save, and maintain the set of files for a book bookage and make it available for use.

 ## Proposed Solution
-For a given project (i.e., a given organization and language), create a new type of repository in which to maintain publish book package data.
+For a given project (i.e., a given organization and language), create a new type of repository in which to maintain published book package data.
 Below find:
 - a brief example
 - a detailed example
 - validations required to ensure the integrity of the BP